 - In the navigation menu, click Event Summary.

-The general overview of the total donations from your fundraiser events will appear.
+A general overview of the total donations from your fundraiser events will appear.

 To see donation details that are specific to an event: